-It’s always nice to catch up with WhisperClaims users.
-This month we met with Northern Accountants to talk about their recent expansion into R&D tax relief consultancy using WhisperClaims technology and how they used this to identify over £250,000 of tax benefit for their clients within 3 months.
+We’re delighted to have Phil Ellerby from Northern Accountants on the blog today to talk about his firm’s expansion into R&D tax relief consultancy using WhisperClaims technology, and how they claimed over £400,000 of tax benefit for their clients within the past year.

 Tell us a little bit about Northern Accountants.